Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Bounds under Weaker Easiness Conditions

-Finally, note that the result implies an exponential in-probability bound (holding with probability $1- \delta$ up to an $O(\log (1/\delta))$-term) under $v$-central but not under $v$-PPC.
-That such a deviation bound does not hold under the $v$-PPC condition is inevitable since all of our bounds are valid for ERM estimators, which, under heavy-tailed loss distributions, are known to exhibit poor deviations \citep[Proposition 6.2]{catoni2012challenging}.
-It is possible to obtain better deviations in these situations by using specialized $M$-estimators for mean estimation problems \citep{catoni2012challenging} or, more generally (for regression problems) by using estimators employing a variation of the median-of-means idea \citep{hsu2014heavy,lugosi2016risk,lugosi2017regularization}.
+\end{theorem} The result is entirely analogous to Theorem~\ref{thm:main-bounded-a} (and the remarks made there apply here as well), with two differences: first, $v$ is replaced by $v/2$, which will worsen the obtainable bounds by a factor of 2 and hence will not affect the rates.
+Second, the ESI in (\ref{eqn:v-central-bound}) is replaced by an expectation.
+Thus, we have an exponential in-probability bound (holding with probability $1- \delta$ up to an $O(\log (1/\delta))$-term) under the $v$-central condition but not under the $v$-PPC condition.
+That such a deviation bound does not hold under the $v$-PPC condition is inevitable since all of our bounds are valid for ERM estimators, which, under heavy-tailed loss distributions, are known to behave poorly in probability \citep[Proposition 6.2]{catoni2012challenging}.
+There exist specialized $M$-estimators for mean estimation problems \citep{catoni2012challenging} or more generally (for regression problems) that achieve better high-probability bounds by employing a variation of the median-of-means idea \citep{nemirovskii1983problem,hsu2016loss,lugosi2019regularization}.

-The next example is an application of Theorem~\ref{thm:main-bounded} for the case of ERM over certain parametric classes when the $v$-central condition holds.
-When applied to bounded loss functions, it shows that our result recovers, up to log factors, rates that are known to be minimax optimal.
-We first need some notation.
-For a pseudo-metric space $(\mathcal{A}, \|\cdot\|)$ and any $\epsilon > 0$, let $\mathcal{N}(\mathcal{A}, \|\cdot\|, \epsilon)$ be the $\epsilon$-covering number $(\mathcal{A}, \epsilon)$, defined as the minimum number of radius-$\epsilon$ balls whose union contains $\mathcal{A}$.